Tanmoy037/Kubernetes-resources/README.md

 # Kubernetes

-What is kubernetes?
+1)What is kubernetes?

 ubernetes is a platform-agnostic system for automating the deployment, scaling, and management of containerized applications.
 It helps you deploy and manage applications in a consistent and reliable manner, regardless of where they are running, and provides a way to achieve high availability by automatically replicating and rescheduling applications across multiple machine.
 Kubernetes (also known as K8s) is an open-source system.
 It was originally developed by Google and they donated to CNCF in 2014 and is now maintained by the Cloud Native Computing Foundation (CNCF).
 So, basically Kubernetes is a container orchestration tool.

-Why we should use Kubernetes?
+2)Why we should use Kubernetes?

 Kubernetes is its ability to automate the deployment, scaling, and management of applications in a consistent and reliable manner.
 It provides features such as self-healing, rolling updates, and resource management, which make it easier to deploy and manage applications at scale.